Extraktr/get-extraktr/cli/README.md

 Terminal client for the Extraktr extraction API.

-Runs the same extraction engine used in the Extraktr platform and API, returning structured output from raw conversation text.
+Runs the same extraction engine used in the Extraktr platform, extension and API, returning structured output from raw conversation text.

 ## Install